 What are the chances of Congress passing bipartisan legislation in a presidential election year?
 If the legislation is portrayed as protecting American companies from foreign companies stealing their trade secrets, then the chances are good.
-Just look at the Defend Trade Secrets Act, which Congress overwhelmingly passed this past month.
-Now that President Obama has signed the DTSA, there are five key things Texas employers, employees, and the lawyers who represent them need to know about this federal statute.
+Just look at the Defend Trade Secrets Act, which Congress overwhelmingly passed in May 2016.
+Here are five key things Texas employers, employees, and the lawyers who represent them need to know about this federal statute.

 The federal statute has a different laundry list than the Texas statute.
 Notably, the Texas statute expressly includes customer lists, while the federal statute does not.
 But I don’t view the differences between the definitions as significant.
 The fact that the Texas statute refers to customer lists does not make every customer list a trade secret; conversely, the fact that the federal statute does not expressly include customer lists does not preclude them from being trade secrets.
 In trade secret litigation, the fight is over the three substantive requirements, not the laundry list.

 4. The DTSA authorizes federal courts to issue ex parte seizure orders in extraordinary cases.

 “Ex parte” is a Latin phrase that means “signed by opposing counsel’s best friend on a Friday at 4:00 pm without telling you.”
 Understandably, some commentators have raised concerns about potential abuse of this unusual remedy.
 I share these concerns, but the statute does have safeguards, including a cause of action for wrongful seizure, and I expect that most federal judges are going to set the bar very high for obtaining such unusual ex parte relief.

 5. The DTSA was unnecessary.